 What’s the best time to visit the San Diego Zoo?

-Early morning or late afternoon are ideal to see animals most active and avoid crowds.
+Early morning or late afternoon is ideal for seeing the animals most active and avoiding crowds.

-Can I bring food into the San Diego Zoo?
+Can I bring food to the San Diego Zoo?

 Yes, visitors can bring their own food and non-alcoholic beverages.